The American Automobile Industry in World War Two

 This page added 7-2-2024.

 In 1902, The Pressed Steel Tank Company of West Allis, WI was founded by Mr. R.H.
 Hackney for the manufacture of cylinders, drums, barrels, kegs, and shells.
 The trade name for the company's products was "Hackney Products."
-After World War Two company made scuba air tanks, aircraft oxygen bottles, and compressed natural gas tanks.
+After World War Two, the company made scuba air tanks, aircraft oxygen bottles, and compressed natural gas tanks.
 In 2004, the City of West Allis purchased Pressed Steel Tank Company's factory for $500,000 to make way for a $60 million retail and housing development.
-In 2006, the Pressed Steel Tank Company was purchased by a group of investors lead by the company's CEO and renamed PST Cylinders.
+In 2006, the Pressed Steel Tank Company was purchased by a group of investors led by the company's CEO and renamed PST Cylinders.
 This was all part of a bankruptcy proceeding to reorganize the company and pay creditors.
 The new company moved to a new location in southeastern Wisconsin.
-At the time of the company's purchase the Pressed Steel Tank Company only had 20 employees, which was down from 100 a year earlier.
+At the time of the company's purchase, the Pressed Steel Tank Company only had 20 employees, which was down from 100 a year earlier.

 Pressed Steel Tank Company's World War Two Products: Table 1 shows that the company had $12,323,000 in major contracts during World War Two.
 Included in the contracts were depth charge cases, ordnance material, bombs, torpedo parts, and gas cylinders.
 Not included in the contracts were the 8,000 compressed air tanks the company produced for the neighboring West Allis LeRoi Company's compressor trucks.
 During World War Two the company employed over 700 workers.